Turzyniec, West Pomeranian Voivodeship

 Turzyniec (Domhof) is an abandoned settlement in the Gmina Myślibórz, within Myślibórz County, West Pomeranian Voivodeship, in western Poland.
 It is located between Renice and Myślibórz, administratively belonging to the village of Klicko since 1999.

 History

-The territory was included into Poland by its first ruler Mieszko I in the 10th century.
-In the late 13th century it was annexed by the Margraviate of Brandenburg.
-In 1373 the area became part of the Lands of the Bohemian Crown (or Czech Lands), ruled by the Luxembourg dynasty.
-In 1402, the Luxembourgs reached an agreement with Poland in Kraków.
-Poland was to buy and re-incorporate the region, but eventually the Luxembourgs sold it to the Teutonic Order.
+The area in which Turzyniec lies was inhabited by the Lusatian culture as early as the 7th century BC.
+The region was first integrated into Poland by Mieszko I during the 10th century and stayed part of the Polish realm until the 13th century when the area fell first to the Pomeranian dukes and then the Margraviate of Brandenburg.

 During 1895 Turzyniec, then Domhof, was administratively part of the town of Soldin (Myślibórz) in the province of Brandenburg and had a population of 8.
 Known residents at the time included one Paul Johannes Karl Westphal, born in Domhof during 1894, and Auguste Emilie Schweitzer who married a man from Rehnitz in 1898.

 It is unknown when the settlement was abandoned.
-Despite this, one Wacław Kondrakiewicz may have been affiliated with an attempt to resettle or register the area.

 Between 1975 and 1998 the area belonged to the Gorzów Voivodeship.